wesbasinger/bottleboys/en/deploy/README.md

 pip freeze > requirements.txt
 ```

 You also need another file called `Procfile` in your working directory with the following contents.
 Basically, this file just tells Heroku which file to run for the app and which port to run it on.
+You only need one line.

 ```
 web: python ./app.py $PORT